How to Adopt a Cat

 Should You Adopt a Cat?

-When considering adopting a cat from a shelter, you need to know more than how to adopt a cat; you need to know if it’s a good idea, to begin with.
+When considering adopting a cat, you need to know more than how to adopt a cat; you need to know if it’s a good idea to begin with.
 While they’re adorable, cats require work, time, and money, just like any other pet.
 Take the following into account when deciding if a cat is the right pet for you:

 • Time Commitment: While cats are generally more low-maintenance than dogs, they still need to be fed, have their litter boxes cleaned, be brushed, and played with.
 Some cats are more sociable than others and will want more of your time and attention, or could even benefit from another cat friend.
 It’s important to be realistic about the time you have when considering adopting a cat from a shelter.